Scalar Functions¶

 Arguments¶

-expression: Expression containing the ASCII or Unicode code value to operate on.
-Can be a constant, column, or function, and any combination of arithmetic or string operators.
+str: String expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 ends_with